 Email me: email@example.com

-Kat has presented several BBC Radio 4 documentaries – Fighting the Power of Pink, Whatever Happened to the Chemistry Set and Mapping the Void – as well as programmes for the Radio 4 Costing the Earth series including WasteWatchers and A Toilet for the 21st Century.
+She has presented several BBC Radio 4 documentaries – Fighting the Power of Pink, Whatever Happened to the Chemistry Set and Mapping the Void – as well as programmes for the Radio 4 Costing the Earth series including WasteWatchers and A Toilet for the 21st Century.

 If you’d like her to speak at or host your event, drop her an email – firstname.lastname@example.org